Skarlso/effrit/README.md

 It will not fail the PR, it will just leave a comment.
 If there are multiple people it will tag everyone in a single comment.

-# Using as a Server

-Effrit now can be executed as a github webhook server listening for PR created events.

-Effrit will take that event, and do a pr-check described above on every PR created.
-It's important to define the project-name for ever server instance of effirt running and listening for different projects.
-Right now, you can run a single effirt instance for multiple projects.

-That's an upcoming feature.

 # Contributions

 Are always welcomed!